Selecting time-series hyperparameters with the artificial jackknife: Methodology

-This paper proposes a generalisation of delete-$d$ jackknife \citep{shao1989general} compatible with time-series problems: the artificial delete-$d$ jackknife.
-The existing approach generates subsamples by removing, in turn, all the combinations of $d > 0$ observations from the data.
-This is clearly incompatible with dependent data, since the autocorrelation structure would break in the subsampling process.
+This paper proposes to surpass these problems using an error estimator based on a generalisation of delete-$d$ jackknife \citep{wu1986jackknife, shao1989general} compatible with time-series problems: the artificial delete-$d$ jackknife.
+The classical delete-$d$ jackknife for i.i.d. data \citep{wu1986jackknife, shao1989general} generates subsamples by removing, in turn, all the combinations of $d > 0$ observations from the data.
+This is clearly incompatible with dependent data, since the autocorrelation structure would break during the subsampling process.
 The artificial jackknife overcomes this complexity by generating the partitions replacing, in turn, all the combinations of $d$ observations with (artificial) missing values.
 This allows to handle dependent data, as the resulting partitions keep the original ordering and the autocorrelation structure is not altered.
-Moreover, this approach permits to generate a much larger number of subsamples than block jackknife.
-In fact, it is interesting to notice that the block jackknife in \autoref{eqbjkoos} is a special case of the artificial delete-$d$ jackknife, in which only a limited and specific subset of observations is replaced with missing values (i.e. blocks of consecutive datapoints).
+Moreover, this approach permits to generate a much larger number of subsamples than block jackknife.\footnote{It is interesting to notice that the block jackknife in \cref{ch1:eqbjkoos} is a special case of the artificial delete-$d$ jackknife, in which blocks of consecutive datapoints are replaced with missing values.}